algolia/algoliasearch-client-specs/common-test-suite/README.md

 ```

 * Retrieve the added AB test using **getABTest** thanks to its collected abTestID and check that the retrieved AB test’s `name`, `endAt` and variants’ `index`, `trafficPercentage` and `customSearchParameters` fields correspond to the ones of the original AB test (other fields are generated so you shouldn’t have to check them).
 Finally check that the `status` field of the retrieved AB test is not `stopped`.

+* Remove the added AB test using **deleteABTest** and wait for this task to complete using the **waitTask** method of the analytics client.

+* Try to perform an **getABTest** using the removed AB test and make sure that it fails because the AB test do not exists anymore.

 ---